keep her uplifted and transformed

 WHAT MAKES US DIFFERENT?

 Kherut is a unique and innovative business model designed specifically for the needs of the survivor community.
-Kherut will operate the commissary kitchens and food trucks under the name Savor in order to keep the anonymity of survivors.
+Kherut will operate its food service platforms SAVOR GREAT FOOD.
+GREATER GOOD. in order to keep the anonymity of survivors.
 Kherut’s unique truck design uses a combination of sous vide cooking techniques and Turbo Chef high-speed ovens allowing for production of all types of menus to be executed rapidly, revolutionizing the food truck industry.
-Unlike other food trucks, our employment model does not require previous cooking experience or specialized training.
+Unlike other food platforms, our employment model does not require previous cooking experience or specialized training.
 Instead, it encourages survivors to learn many different types of skills with great opportunity to grow.
-In this time of incredible uncertainty, the trucks will be a source of unique hot meals and meal kits for delivery and drive-through pickup.
+In this time of incredible uncertainty, our food platforms will offer meal kits, catering, special events and food trucks.
 Ultimately, trucks will be parked at contract locations including college campuses, breweries and private business parking lots giving each truck a captive customer base.
 Regardless of the circumstances, each POD has the ability to employ approximately 80-100 survivors allowing for optimum impact in numerous areas affected by human trafficking.

 OUR TARGET POPULATION